Skip to Content

 What's the best way to store onions?

-Whole onions and shallots are best stored in a cool, dry room.
-Peeled and cut onions should be stored in the refrigerator for up to 7 days.
+You want to store whole onions and shallots in a cool, dry room.
+Storing away from potatoes and bananas, as those can make other produce ripen faster.
+Store peeled and cut onions in the refrigerator for up to 7 days.

-Green onions, spring onions, and leeks should be stored in the refrigerator.
+Store green onions, spring onions, and leeks in the refrigerator.

-How to stop tearing up when cutting onions?
+How do you stop tearing up when cutting onions?

-Onions that have sprouted aren't bad for you or toxic - they may be mushy inside and if so you can discard them as they won't taste as good.
+Onions that have sprouted aren't bad for you or toxic, but they may be mushy inside and if so, you can discard them as they won't taste as good.
 Otherwise, pull the sprouted parts out and cut and use as normal.
+You should discard the onion if it has any black spots or mold.

 Here's our full guide on How to Tell if An Onion is Bad.